cdoremus/MyNotes/Spanish Notes.md

 - Pasamos por el rio (We passed by the river)

 ## *para*

+Refers to something moving forward, in the future or recipients
 ### Destination - going somewhere
 - Voy para el museo (I'm going to the museum)
+- Estoy saliendo para allá.
+(I'm leaving for there)
-### Goals - achieving something
+### Goals - achieving something (...in order to...)
 - Estoy llamando para hablar contigo (I'm calling to talk to you)
+- Estoy lavando el coche para ir a dar una vuelta.
+(I'm washing the car in order to go for a ride)
+- Es un buen libro para aprender español.
+(It's a good book in order to learn/for learning Spanish)
+- Es una máquina para hacer queso.
+(It's a machine for making cheese)
 ### Recipients - giving to somebody
 - La comida es para tu madre
 - Yo traigo la manzana para ti (I bring the apple for you)
 ### Deadline - do something by a date
-- Necesito el dinero para lunes (I need the money for Monday)
+- Necesito el dinero para lunes.
+(I need the money for Monday)

 # al versus del
 Both al and del are Spanish contractions of definite articles and prepositions.
 The difference between these words is that